 Did you know your relationship with money defines how much you have?
 Keep reading to discover if your money mindset is holding you back from achieving a wealthy lifestyle.

 Do you get excited about earning more?
 Or do you dread thinking about it?

 Maybe you don’t understand why you have a hard time getting it.
 Or maybe you get it, but you can’t make it stick around?

-I bet you’ve heard (or come up with) dozens of excuses for the rift; you’ve most likely thought or said things like:
+You’ve probably heard (or come up with) dozens of excuses for the rift; you’ve most likely thought or said things like:

 What advice would you give your best friend if she described her relationship like that?